cchitsiang/awesome-stars/topics.md

 - [akveo/ngx-admin](https://github.com/akveo/ngx-admin) - Customizable admin dashboard template based on Angular 10+
 - [nhn/tui.grid](https://github.com/nhn/tui.grid) - 🍞🔡 The Powerful Component to Display and Edit Data.
 Experience the Ultimate Data Transformer!
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - Alokai is a Frontend as a Service solution that simplifies composable commerce.
 It connects all the technologies needed to build and deploy fast & scalable ecommerce frontends.
 It guides merchants to
-- [sequelize/sequelize](https://github.com/sequelize/sequelize) - Feature-rich ORM for modern Node.js and TypeScript, it supports PostgreSQL (with JSON and JSONB support), MySQL, MariaDB, SQLite, MS SQL Server, Snowflake, Oracle DB (v6), DB2 and DB2 for IBM i.
+- [sequelize/sequelize](https://github.com/sequelize/sequelize) - Feature-rich ORM for modern Node.js and TypeScript, it supports PostgreSQL (with JSON and JSONB support), MySQL, MariaDB, SQLite, MS SQL Server, Snowflake, Oracle DB, DB2 and DB2 for IBM i.
 - [javieraviles/node-typescript-koa-rest](https://github.com/javieraviles/node-typescript-koa-rest) - REST API boilerplate using NodeJS and KOA2, typescript.
 Logging and JWT as middlewares.
 TypeORM with class-validator, SQL CRUD.
 Docker included.
 Swagger docs, actions CI and valuable README
 - [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀
 - [este/este](https://github.com/este/este) - This repo is suspended.